Degree Days

 You'll need:

-Here's a simple example showing how to fetch the latest 12 months of 65F-base-temperature heating degree days from an automatically-selected weather station near Times Square, New York (US zip code 10036).
+Here's a simple example showing how to fetch the latest 12 months of 65°F-base-temperature heating degree days for an automatically-selected weather station near US zip code 02633 (which is on Cape Cod so you can use the free test API account).
 The HDD figures are output to the command line:

 from degreedays.api import DegreeDaysApi, AccountKey, SecurityKey